carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 {: .challenge}

 > ## Nextflow Patterns
-> The [Nextflow Patterns page](http://nextflow-io.github.io/patterns/) collects some recurrent implementation patterns used in Nextflow applications.
+> If you want to find out common structures of Nextflow process the [Nextflow Patterns page](http://nextflow-io.github.io/patterns/) collects some recurrent implementation patterns used in Nextflow applications.
 {: .callout}

 {% include links.md %}